-Alan has 27 years of experience working with estates and trusts clients.
-He practiced law for six years concentrating in trust and estate administration and planning, and has spent the last 21 years in the Trusts and Estates Group at Insero & Co. as a Certified Public Accountant.
+Alan Pecora has 28 years of experience working with estate and trust clients.
+He practiced law for six years concentrating in trust and estate administration and planning, and has spent the last 22 years in the Trusts and Estates Group at Insero & Co. as a Certified Public Accountant.
 He is responsible for the preparation of all estate tax, gift tax, generation skipping tax, and fiduciary income tax returns for Insero clients.
 Alan works directly with partners and clients with estate, gift, generation skipping, and business succession tax planning.
 He also works with attorneys to develop and implement transfer and income tax efficient strategies for high-net-worth individuals, and has developed a specialty in income tax compliance and planning for trusts and estates that own business interests.

 He is also involved with developing and implementing charitable giving strategies, working with clients and attorneys to establish charitable trusts and foundations, as well as with community foundations to assist clients with achieving their charitable giving goals.

 Alan enjoys assisting clients with planning and saving for college education.
 He advises clients of the estate tax, generation skipping tax, gift tax, and income tax benefits of funding college education for children and grandchildren.
 Alan is involved with recommending and implementing tax efficient strategies for saving and funding a college education.